The holiday seasons.

 For Christmas of 2019 we were to fly home to Iowa, I DREADED it.
 If Brendan had said “hey let’s just not go” I would have 110% been on board, all because it was so anxiety inducing.
 The reason wasn’t because I didn’t want to see family or friends or take part in the holiday traditions.
 It was because I was so afraid of the anxiety I knew I would have and how it would make me feel.
 I don’t mean a little nervous (that’s completely different).
 I’m talking multiple panic attacks throughout the day, hard time sleeping, hardly being able to eat without vomiting, stomach issues, and more.

 Y’all, writing about it makes me anxious.

 Do I know why this happened?
 No. Did I try to overcome and just trudge through it?
 Yes.
 Did parts of it suck?
 Yep.
 Were there good parts too?
 Yes.

-However, two good things did come from last years Christmas trip home.
+However, two good things did come from this Christmas trip home.
 I remember on Monday morning at my brothers house, it was the first time in months that I didn’t wake up feeling anxious.
 I recall thinking “oh my gosh, is this really happening?
 Am I not anxious?
 Can I actually eat breakfast this morning?”
 And it lasted the entire day.
 Oh man it was a weight lifted off my shoulders.
-The other good thing was I finally told my entire family about what was really going on with my mental health.
-I opened up about the steps I was taking and that I wasn’t really doing okay.
+The other good thing was I finally told my entire family about what was really going on with my mental health, and how I felt like I was barely coping.
+I opened up about starting medication and going to therapy in hopes that it would help.